MatthewOM/MatthewOM/News/highlights.md

 - Resubmitted the parthenogenesis manuscript after revisions.

 ### Winter 2021
-- The parthenogenesis manuscript was recommended after further revisions.
+- The parthenogenesis manuscript was recommended pending further revisions.
 - Resubmitted the parthenogenesis manuscript after major revision.
 - The physiology manuscript was rejected (2x) and resubmitted to a different journal.